Deminarcis/PenBox/README.md

 pentest-tools
 ====================

+Forked from madmantm.
+He/She has put a great amount of work into this but I don't need it all

 Script to install security tools, and other required tools

 Supports Fedora 27 & Ubuntu 18.04, for older releases, please try, but it might not be supported.